-This configuration allows us to conduct experiments dealing with mind-matter-interactions utilizing Random Event Generators and other micro- and marco-PK devices.
-In addition, we can conduct other basic research experiments dealing with directed intention, healing, precognition, telepathy, and clairvoyance.
+This configuration allows us to conduct experiments dealing with mind-matter interactions utilizing Random Event Generators and other Micro- and Marco-PK devices.
+In addition, we can perform other basic research experiments dealing with directed intention, healing, precognition, telepathy, and clairvoyance.

 The Instrumental Transcommunication (ITC) Lab:

 Utilizing custom-built, environmentally controlled enclosures, we can test, evaluate, and create ITC technologies under various experimental conditions.

 Our array of full-spectrum cameras combined with thermal imaging and a Kirlian photography system allows us to test, document, and analyze a wide range of phenomena.

 Utilizing the latest hardware and software development tools, we are applying virtual reality (VR) and mixed reality (MR) to the study of psi.
 Not only can we assess and test newly published applications, but we can also develop and deploy our own custom tools and experiences.

 Sometimes we need equipment that just isn’t available from a store, so we build it!
 We are equipped to develop and deploy everything from custom software applications to simple devices with embedded electronics to more complex machines.
 If we can’t make it in-house, we call upon our network of experts pulled together from Mark’s years of experience working in the software industry and the museum exhibit development field.

 Research at the Windbridge Institute also takes place in the real world.
 Institute researchers are equipped to investigate reports of spontaneous psi where ever the events occur.
 If we can’t bring the phenomenon into the laboratory, we bring the laboratory (and rigorous research methods) to the phenomenon.